vinci1it2000/schedula/README.rst

 specially crafted to back-translate consumption figures from WLTP cycles into NEDC ones.

-It is an open-source project developed with Python-3.4, using Anaconda & WinPython under Windows 7, Anaconda under MacOS, and Linux's standard python environment.
+It is an open-source project developed with Python-3.4+, using Anaconda & WinPython under Windows 7, Anaconda under MacOS, and Linux's standard python environment.
-It runs as a *console command*, with various graphical UIs on the making.
+It runs as a *console command* consuming (mostly) excel-files with input-data.

 History
 =======